MoeweX/MockFog2/Implementation.md

 ## Destroy Playbook

 - Destroy all resources related to the MockFog2 VPC, also deletes the key on AWS (but the local private key)

+## Network

+- Use https://tcconfig.readthedocs.io/en/latest/index.html -> we need a node wrapper